avdyushin/UDF_Swift/README.md

 }
 ```

-They are similar but for `Item` management we need to pass parent `Project` object to link items.
+They are similar but for create new `Item` we need to pass parent `Project` object to link items.
+For update or delete items parent project is used for update changed date.

 ### Reducers